jasonwong-lab/LocusMasterTE/README.md

                         Change in theta influences only multimapping counts.
-                        None is equivalent to not integrating long read (default: none) --balance_weight {float between 0 and 1}
+                        None is equivalent to not integrating long read (default: none)
-                        Weight paramter to balance the prior (from long-read) and likelihood (from short-read).
-                        By default set as "0.5", meaning 1:1 ratio reliance on both short-read and long-read.
-                        Higher the number is more reliance on long-read.
-                        "0" equivalent to Short-read TE quantification without long-read information aided.
-                        "1" equivalent to Long-read TE quantification outputting long-read TPM counts.
 ```

 ### Arguments from Telescope: